reganto/mandos/CONTRIBUTING.md

 > Add link to code of conduct in README.md because users don't always
 > look in the CONTRIBUTING.md

-Tells me the problem that you have found, and the pull request shows me the action you have taken to solve it.
+Tells me the problem or 🐛 that you have found, and the pull request shows me the action you have taken to solve it.

 ### Is it of good quality